Art Terms and Definitions — T

 Contributing to The Art Dictionary

-The art vocabulary list is a work in progress.
-New terms and definitions are added on a regular basis.
-If you know of an art term and definition that isn’t already listed in it but you believe it should be, send it to us and we’ll consider adding it.
+The art wordfinder is a work in progress.
+We regularly add new terms and definitions.
+If you’re aware of an art term and definition not already listed, send it to us, and we’ll consider adding it.
 We’ll let you know if we do.
 Thanks!

 Thanks for reading this!